pharo-compendium/pharo-registry-wallpapers/README.md

 # pharo-registry-wallpapers
-A registry and Compendium plugin for easy access to wallpaper backgrounds for Pharo
+A registry for free wallpaper backgrounds for Pharo